What is Real Estate Private Equity?

 Real Estate Private Equity (REPE): Jobs Roles

 As with non-real estate private equity, REPE deals require a team to execute.
-Below is the breakout of the roles and job types in real estate private equity.
+Below is the breakdown of the roles and job types in real estate private equity.

 Real Estate Acquisitions

-Real Estate Acquisitions involves the sourcing (senior deal professionals) and execution (junior deal professionals) of real estate transactions.
-The day to day responsibilities of an acquisitions professional includes
+Real Estate Acquisitions involve the sourcing (senior deal professionals) and execution (junior deal professionals) of real estate transactions.
+The day-to-day responsibilities of an acquisitions professional include:

 - Sourcing deals